ExtCore/ExtCore/README.md

 use priorities to specify the correct order of the calls.
 This feature might be used for configuration, to register services etc.

-ExtCore consists of two general packages and two optional basic extensions.
+ExtCore consists of two general packages and three optional basic extensions.

 ### General Packages